Updated 2018-10-17 to replace

 mapLines(), etc), but in my experience this tends to work well.
 I can’t say the resulting maps are spectacularly pretty, but they’re very accurate and theoretically quite customizable if there’s something you’d like to change or add.
 Here’s what that looks like:

-My biggest issue with this map is that I haven’t been able to find an elegant way to add labels to the contour lines.
-There are ways to do this in
+Pretty nice!
+One issue I still have with this map is that I haven’t been able to find an elegant way to add labels to the contour lines.
+There are ways to do this in normal

-ggmap offer simple, accurate, and elegent tools for plotting bathymetric data.
-I’m still new to
+ggplot2 offer simple, accurate, and elegent tools for plotting bathymetric data.
+I’m newer to

 oce for quickly plotting results on the fly, but will definitely begin to use and explore